 Most security architects move into the role after gaining several years of experience working in cybersecurity.
 Browse some job listings on LinkedIn, and you might see requirements ranging from three to eight years working in information security.
-Entry-level roles to look for include:
+Entry-level roles and their US average annual base salaries include:

 After gaining a year or two of experience, you might move into roles like penetration tester, cybersecurity consultant, or security engineer on your professional path toward becoming a security architect.

-Some 95 percent of security architect job listings request at least a bachelor’s degree.
-Twenty-three percent ask for a graduate degree .
+Some 72 percent of security architect job listings request at least a bachelor’s degree.
+Twenty-two percent ask for a graduate degree .
 While it is possible to get your first job in cybersecurity without a degree, having one could open up more opportunities for advancement and make you a more competitive candidate in your job search.